StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 <!-- --- -->

-##### The symbolism of blood sacrifice {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-the-symbolism-of-blood-sacrifice}
+##### The symbolism of blood sacrifice {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-the-symbolism-of-blood-sacrifice}

 {{< properties